-Trouble is, even a 16-inch MacBook Pro could feel restrictive when you've got multiple editing pallets open, resulting in a small image or video preview pane.
+Trouble is, even the latest and greatest 16-inch MacBook Pro M1 Pro or M1 Max could feel restrictive when you've got multiple editing pallets open, resulting in a small image or video preview pane.
 And multitasking two or more windows alongside each other could feel equally confining.
-The problem is only made worse with the new generation M1 MacBook Pro, as it tops out with a 13-inch display, which while great for portability, can soon become restrictive over long periods of use.
+The problem is only made worse with smaller 13-inch MacBooks, which while great for portability, can soon become restrictive over long periods of use.

 But not to worry - it's easy to connect a second, standalone monitor to instantly expand your viewing horizons.
 This can work in tandem with your MacBook's screen, extending the display to give you one large workspace.

 The main thing to watch out for when partnering your MacBook Pro with a separate monitor is how it connects to your machine.
 Most monitors still use conventional video connections - HDMI, or DisplayPort - however Apple in its infinite wisdom now only outfits its MacBook Pro models with Thunderbolt/USB-C ports.
 Consequently, if you want to connect a monitor direct to your MacBook, it'll need to be a USB-C compatible screen.
 All but one of the monitor options in this guide are USB-C monitors, so are ready to plug and play.
 If you do choose a non USB-C monitor, you'll need a DisplayPort to USB-C adapter dongle in order to link monitor with MacBook.